Lindsay McGuire Takes You Into the Mind of a Marketer

 When I moved to Indianapolis five years ago, I was looking for an organization similar to Rotaract.
 Rotaract is the young professional version of Rotary.
 I wasn’t quite at a stage in my life where Rotary was the right fit for me.
 I felt like I was a little young and wasn’t quite ready for that chapter of my life.
-So I was trying to figure out what other groups were like a Rotaract in Indianapolis because there wasn’t a chapter.
-I originally thought, “Hey, I’ll start one,” but I moved to Indianapolis not knowing anybody.
+So I was trying to figure out what other groups were like Rotaract in Indianapolis because there wasn’t a chapter.
+I originally thought, “Hey, I’ll start one,” but I moved to Indianapolis, not knowing anybody.
 Literally, nobody.
 So I was like, “Yeah, that’s not a smart idea.
 Let’s not do that.
 And, Let’s not ultimately, epically fail in your first six months in Indy.
 Let’s not make that a bad situation.”

 I started asking my friends when I was working at the nonprofit, “What are organizations that have a trifecta of service, professional development, and socialization?”
 I had a lot of people recommend Junior League to me.
 So, I went and did some research.
-I joined in 2018, and now I’m in year two of my board service with Junior League of Indianapolis.
+I joined in 2018, and now I’m in year two of my board service with the Junior League of Indianapolis.
 I have met some of my absolute best friends.
-And, I held the newborn baby of my best friend, who I made through Junior League, two weeks ago.
+And I held the newborn baby of my best friend, who I made through Junior League two weeks ago.

-So there’s that socialization aspect of “I have literally met best friends in a new city, where I didn’t know anyone.”
+So there’s that socialization aspect of “I have literally met best friends in a new city where I didn’t know anyone.”

 I’ve also met a lot of women who do very drastically different things professionally than I do, and I’ve built a really strong network where, if I were to ever – hopefully not – need a lawyer, I know lots of lawyers now!
 Or if I needed to find someone in health care, in my board service now, I’m a member of a group with lots of health care providers.
 You can build this diverse network.

 I also sit on the board for Circular Indiana, which is all about creating a more circular economy.
-I bring a very grassroots, individual perspective, saying, “Hey, what can we do, what do I need to know, how can I educate myself?”
+I bring a very grassroots, individual perspective, saying, “Hey, what can we do, what do I need to know, and how can I educate myself?”
 A lot of the other board members come from the industry side—the glass recyclers, the aluminum recyclers, and the people who work for the waste districts all across Indiana.
-Being able to connect with these people gives me a whole new perspective about something I’m passionate about—sustainability, a circular economy, ensuring that we’re using our resources to the best of our capabilities forever and ever and ever.
+Being able to connect with these people gives me a whole new perspective on something I’m passionate about—sustainability, a circular economy, and ensuring that we’re using our resources to the best of our capabilities forever and ever and ever.